-The holidays bring us a lot of exciting things: delicious food, fun gifts, and guests who are probably going to ask for your Wi-Fi password.
+The holidays bring us a lot of exciting things: delicious food, fun gifts, and (perhaps) guests who may ask for your Wi-Fi password.

-Before your family and friends arrive this holiday, make sure your network is secure with these simple steps:
+If you're welcoming family and friends this holiday season, make sure your network is secure with these simple steps:

 Every router is different.
 If you’re having trouble with any of these steps, visit the manufacturer’s website.

 When connected to Wi-Fi, enter your router’s IP address into the address bar on your internet browser.

 Router IP addresses aren’t unique.
 A quick web search of your router’s brand should give you the info you need.

 Enter your username and password.
 If you’ve never changed these, there’s a good chance they’re printed on the back of your router or found on the manufacturer’s website.

 Your router might call this section something like Wireless Security.

 If you haven’t already, give your network a new name or SSID.
 This name can be as simple or silly as you want, but don’t include any personal information.

 Use a passphrase for your router’s password.
 This is especially important if you’ve never changed it before!